ykkimhgu/course-doc/ec-course/tutorial/tutorial-using-github-in-vs-code.md

 * Visibility : Private

-* Add Readme: On
+* Add Readme: OFF

-  * Does not matter if you select Off
+  * Does not matter if you select ON

   ![image-20260906163652917](./img/image-20260906163652917.png)